ocsf/ocsf-docs/Understanding OCSF.md

 ### Timestamp Attributes

 Representing time values is one of the most important aspects of OCSF.
 For an event schema it is even more important.
 There are time attributes associated with events that need to be captured in a number of places throughout the schema, for example when a file was opened or when a process started and stopped.
 There are also times that are directly related to the event stream, for example event creation, collection, processing, and logging.
-The nominal data type for these attributes is `timestamp_t` based on Unix time or number of milliseconds since the Unix epoch.[^7]   The `datetime_t` data type represents times in human readable RFC3339 form.
+The nominal data type for these attributes is `timestamp_t` based on Unix time or number of milliseconds since the Unix epoch.[^7]   The `datetime_t` data type represents times in human-readable RFC3339 form.

 The following terms are used below: